tarmeli/fullstackopen-2019.github.io/src/content/osa1/part1d.md

 ```

 <!-- näin selviää heti onko esim. joku propsia vastaava attribuutti nimetty väärin komponenttia käytettäessä. -->
-this will immediately reveal if e.g. one of the attributes has been misspelled when using the component.
+This will immediately reveal if e.g. one of the attributes has been misspelled when using the component.

 <!-- **HUOM** kun käytät komentoa _console.log_ debuggaukseen, älä yhdistele asioita "javamaisesti" plussalla, eli sen sijaan että kirjoittaisit -->

 **NB** when you use _console.log_ for debugging, don't combine objects in a Java-like fashion by  using a plus.
-Instead of writing
+Instead of writing:

 ```js
 console.log('propsin arvo on' + props)
 ```

 <!-- erottele tulostettavat asiat pilkulla: -->
-separate the the things you want to log to the console with a comma:
+Separate the the things you want to log to the console with a comma:

 ```js
 console.log('propsin arvo on', props)
 ```

 <!-- Jos yhdistät merkkijonoon olion, tuloksena on suhteellisen hyödytön tulostusmuoto -->
-If you use Java-like way of combine a string with an object you will end up with a rather uninformative log message
+If you use the Java-like way to combine a string with an object, you will end up with a rather uninformative log message:

 ```js
 propsin arvo on [Object object]
 ```

 <!-- kun taas pilkulla tulostettavat asiat erotellessa saat developer-konsoliin olion, jonka sisältöä on mahdollista tarkastella. -->
-whereas the items separated by a comma will all be available in the browser console for further inspection.
+Whereas the items separated by a comma will all be available in the browser console for further inspection.

 <!-- Konsoliin tulostus ei ole suinkaan ainoa keino debuggaamiseen.
 Koodin suorituksen voi pysäyttää Chromen developer konsolin <i>debuggeriin</i> kirjoittamalla mihin tahansa kohtaa koodia komennon [debugger](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/debugger). -->
 Logging to the console is by no means the only way of debugging our applications.
-You can pause the execution of your application code in the Chrome developer console's <i>debugger</i> by writing the command [debugger](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/debugger) anywhere in your code.
+You can pause the execution of your application code in the Chrome developer console's <i>debugger</i>, by writing the command [debugger](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/debugger) anywhere in your code.

 <!-- Koodi pysähtyy kun suoritus etenee sellaiseen pisteeseen, missä komento _debugger_ suoritetaan: -->
 The execution will pause once it arrives at a point where the _debugger_ command gets executed: